Industrial gaskets

 Density - pressure, temperature and media

-Every gasket must be able to provide some form of seal, but the operating conditions under which the gasket must function can vary greatly and inherently determine the choice of gasket type and material.
+Every gasket needs to provide some form of sealing, but the operating conditions under which the gasket must work can vary greatly and inherently determines the choice of gasket type and material.

-Essentially, the gasket must be able to withstand a certain pressure and temperature in addition to the influence of one or more media such as superheated steam, combustion gas from engines, air, oil, chemicals, etc.
+Most importantly, the gasket must be able to withstand a given Pressure and a certain temperature in addition to the impact of one or more Media such as superheated steam, combustion gas from engines, air, oil, chemicals, etc.

-In other words, you need to ensure that the gasket can withstand the mechanical stresses it will be subjected to - especially the pressure it will be sealed against.
+You must ensure that the gasket can withstand the mechanical stresses it will be exposed to - especially the pressure it will be sealed against.

-In addition, the gasket must be able to withstand the chemical influences it is exposed to so that it doesn't corrode or dissolve.
+In addition, the gasket must be able to withstand the chemical influences it is exposed to so that it does not corrode or dissolve.
 And it must be able to withstand the temperature, high and low, during operation and peak loads.

 As different gasket materials withstand different maximum surface pressures, pay attention to the ratio between the loaded part of the gasket and the thickness of the material.

-If the gasket is to be used in screw connections, the gasket may twist, which must also be taken into account when selecting the material.
+If the gasket is to be used in glands, the gasket may twist, which must also be taken into account when choosing the material.

-When designing and dimensioning a joint, the lines of force in the structure must be taken into account to ensure the best possible joint.
+When designing and dimensioning a joint, the lines of force in the structure must be taken into account to ensure the most optimal joint possible.

-Before choosing a gasket material, you need to know what mechanical, chemical and temperature influences the material must be able to withstand.
+Before you choose a gasket material, you need to know what mechanical, chemical and temperature influences the material must be able to withstand.

-You can only expect the gasket to last for a long time if you have used a material that is suitable for its intended purpose.
+You can only expect the gasket to last a long time if you have used a material that is suitable for the purpose.

-It is important that a gasket material does not change its properties during use.
-If you choose an unsuitable gasket material, the gasket may lose its elasticity over time, you may risk the gasket becoming brittle or it may dissolve.
+It is important that a gasket material does not change properties during use.
+If you choose an unsuitable gasket material, the gasket may lose its elasticity over time, you may risk the gasket becoming brittle or dissolving.

-Today, technology has advanced to the point where, in practice, you can count on a properly selected gasket to last as long as the machine parts it seals between.
+Today, technology has advanced to the point where you can count on a properly selected gasket to last as long as the machine parts it seals between.

 Separation

-It is often important that the connection that is gasketed must be able to be disassembled again - i.e. the gasket can be removed without damaging the gasketed surfaces.
-Most gasket materials have an anti-stick surface treatment with silicone as standard, which in some cases can be replaced by a graphite or PTFE treatment - on one or both sides.
+It is often important that the connection that has been sealed can be separated again - meaning that the seal can be removed without damaging the sealed surfaces.
+Most gasket materials have a standard anti-stick-Silicone surface treatment, which in some cases can be replaced by a graphite or PTFE treatment - on one or both sides.

 Thermal conductivity

-When choosing gasket material, you sometimes need to consider whether the gasket should also act as a heat conductor or whether it should act as a heat insulator, as gasket materials have very different thermal and electrical properties.
-The consequences of choosing the wrong material or gasket type can be catastrophic - in terms of function, safety and the environment.
+When choosing a gasket material, you sometimes need to consider whether the gasket will also act as a heat conductor or if it will act as a thermal insulator, as gasket materials have very different thermal and electrical properties.
+The consequences of choosing the wrong material or the wrong type of gasket can be disastrous - both in terms of function, safety and the environment.

 Elasticity

-The elastic properties of the gasket material also play a role in its application.
-In order for the material to maintain the tightness of the joint over its expected lifetime, it must be able to compensate for any small flange misalignments and surface roughness.
-Compensation for these kinds of inconsistencies is achieved by the surface pressure applied to the material and its elastic properties.
+The elastic properties of the gasket material also play a role in its use.
+In order for the material to maintain the tightness of the joint during its expected lifetime, it must be able to compensate for any small flange misalignments and surface roughness.
+Compensation for such non-uniformities is achieved through the surface pressure applied to the material and its elastic properties.

 Three main categories of gaskets